Should you be concerned about arsenic?

 Since it's impossible to totally eliminate arsenic from the world, it is up to you to decrease your arsenic exposure by making careful choices about your diet, your drinking water and other arsenic sources.

-Please take a few moments to take our Short Survey once you have had a chance to review the website.Thank you!
+Help us understand and improve Arsenic and You by completing this Short Survey and be entered into a raffle for a gift card!.Thank you!
 We will continue to improve and update the site based on the feedback we get from you and new research as it becomes available.